davidjaimes/pain-pills-in-the-usa/David/arcos-ca/README.md

 # Zip Codes

-We found a total of 1,288 zip codes with the following code:
+We found a total of 1,288 unique zip codes from all 70 CSV files with the following code:

 ```Python
 import glob as gl